germanblanco/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

-This explains why there is no impact in the mean values.
+This explains why there is relevant impact in the summarized values, even though the number of missing values seems significant.

 ## Are there differences in activity patterns between weekdays and weekends?

 Let's compare the daily pattern of weekdays with that of the weekend.
+We use the original data, since the filling-in in the previous section didn't take into account weekends and it could therefore mislead the results.

 ```r